There are a variety of comfortable and enjoyable on-campus housing options at Brandeis. See a list of all residence

-Sophomores primarily live in East, Rosenthal, the Village, or 567 South Street.
+Sophomores primarily live in Skyline, East, Rosenthal, the Village, or 567 South Street.
 East and Rosenthal are composed of single and double rooms.
-East is a traditional style hall and Rosenthal contains suites of eight people.
+East is a traditional corridor-style hall and Rosenthal contains suites of eight people.
 Select rooms in the Village are available for sophomores as well.
 567 South Street offers two bedroom and efficiency-style apartments which include kitchens.
 All apartments have a kitchen area and private bathroom.

 111/110 and 112/150 Charles River Apartments will also be made available for sophomore students during room selection.

 Junior and Senior Year Students

 Juniors and seniors primarily live in Ziv, Charles River Apartments, Ridgewood, or the Village; the Foster Mods are exclusively for students who are 21+ as of Sept.
 1. There are select floors in Skyline available for juniors and seniors.
 The Charles River Apartments, Ridgewood, and Foster Mods offer a variety of apartment housing options which include kitchens.
 Some apartments have a living room while others do not.
 Ziv offers six-person suites with singles, while the Village offers singles and doubles in a cluster hall-style arrangement.
 Study abroad students live in the Village and Ziv during the fall semester.
-Beginning in Fall 2017, juniors and seniors will be able to select from spaces in 113/164 and 114/178 Charles River Apartments; spaces in the other two Charles River buildings will be held for sophomores.
+Juniors and seniors are able to select from spaces in 113/164 and 114/178 Charles River Apartments; spaces in the other two Charles River buildings will be held for sophomores.

 Although no two areas at Brandeis are the same, there are common features in each location.
 Please explore the different area pages and see how each area is unique.
 Please see below for the common features in each area.